omahs/imx-docs/docs/guides/link-sdk/link-cryptotofiat.md

 The crypto to fiat functionality is available in SDK v1.21.3+ and is a collaboration between Immutable X and Moonpay.

-The exchange process allows users to sell crypto from the Immutable X platform using to their bank details.
+The exchange process allows users to sell crypto held on L2 on the Immutable X platform directly for fiat funds.
+These funds will be deposited directly into the users nominated bank account.
 There's no gas price for purchases, only a [Moonpay transaction fee](https://support.moonpay.com/hc/en-gb/articles/360011930117-What-fees-do-you-charge-).

-The withdraw happens directly on L2 via the transfer to Moonpay accounts.

 :::info Minimal withdraw amount
 There's a minimal withdraw amount of 0.015 ETH.